 Transmission of power to the trolley is via an induction cable that runs the length of the delay line on the bottom inside surface of the pipe.
-This cable loops through the trolley and forms the primary of an onboard transformer, the secondary of which supplies power that is then rectified and regulated for onboard use.
+This cable passes through and forms the primary of an onboard power transformer embedded in the underside of the trolley, the secondary of which supplies power that is then rectified and regulated for onboard use.
 This design avoids cable drag and wear and simplifies cable laying and repair.